Content Index

 (This is the part clinics always get wrong.)

-→ Ensure the caption and image stay cosmetic, non‑therapeutic, and avoid implying Schedule 4 goods or medical devices with unapproved indications.
+→ Ensure images and captions remain cosmetic, non-therapeutic, and do not imply Schedule 4 medicines, medical devices, or unapproved indications.

 Image standards (best practice):

-• State disclaimer (e.g., “Individual results vary.
-General information only.”).
+- Include a variation disclaimer (e.g. “Individual results vary.
+General information only.”)

 Example (compliant tone):